 Rainfall in Costa Rica is also very important, more than you think.

 If you plan to live in a city or a large town, the rains shouldn’t worry you too much.
 Just make sure you’re home before the rains start.
 It IS quite important that you learn all about the rain before you buy a property from us.
 Here are a few tips.

-In Costa Rica, we have a dry season from December till May where you won’t see much rainfall.
+We have a dry season from December to May where you won’t see much rainfall.

-Have a good look at a rainfall map before buying Costa Rica real estate.
+Have a good look at a rainfall map before buying real estate from GoDutch Realty or other agencies.

 You could also get a quick look at the sunnier areas on this sunshine map.

-Before buying Costa Rica property, make sure you buy one that drains well.
-Also, look at your surroundings, the mountain behind the house, the river across the street and many other things.
+Before buying property here, make sure you buy one that drains well.
+Also, look at your surroundings, the mountain behind the house, the river across the street, and many other things.
 Hire a home inspector.
-Rainfall, the Costa Rica climate and other weather conditions are more important than the title to a property.
+Rainfall, the Costa Rica climate, and other weather conditions are as important as the title to a property.
 If the property washes away, a title doesn’t do you any good.
-Feel free to go here to read more about this issue.
-Of course, mold can also be an issue during the rainy season.
+Feel free to go here to read more about a mold issue.

 Now that You’ve learned all you need to know about the Costa Rica climate, are you ready to purchase a property in the Central Valley?
 Then contact us now.